mattmallencode/crm/README.md

 *Satisfies User Story: 37-40*

-In order to serve plots to Flask, the plots must be formatted appropriately.
-The plots must first be stored in a buffer as a PNG, decoded from ASCII, encoded in base64 and then a reference to the image passed to the HTML
+In order to serve plots, they must first be encoded correctly to be included in the HTTP response.

 ## Data Models